Rudra2202-ux/rudrasingh-demo/README.md

 # rudrasingh-demo
 This is a demo learning project
 <br>
-This project belong to Rudra Pratap singh
+This project belong to Rudra Singh